klauseduard/under-over-models/chapters/08-ai-organizational-impact.md

 ### 8.4.2 Reinforcing or Challenging Conway's Law

 The integration of AI into communication structures presents a complex interplay with Conway's Law, which posits that organizations design systems mirroring their communication structures.
 AI integration could reinforce existing patterns.
 If different teams adopt AI tools independently and optimize them for specific needs, the resulting AI-mediated communication might mirror existing silos and fragmented information flows.
 For instance, individual prompting styles for AI might reflect communication habits, potentially leading to unexpected siloing.
 Conversely, AI also has the potential to challenge Conway's Law.
 If organizations intentionally design AI strategies to foster cross-functional communication, AI could become a tool for reshaping communication structures and, consequently, the systems developed.
 Defining clear prompts and workflows for AI agents might impose a new structural layer influencing team interaction, potentially leading to more integrated systems less reflective of pre-existing communication boundaries.

+Looking further ahead, as AI agents potentially become dominant components in teams, Conway's Law may require fundamental reimagining.
+Spamer (2025) suggests that in teams where AI agents comprise a substantial portion of members, the communication limitations that shape human organizations become less relevant.
+AI systems can, in theory, be configured to communicate perfectly with one another without the social constraints that affect human teams.
+However, this creates a new challenge: ensuring these AI-to-AI communication structures remain aligned with human goals and organizational needs.
+As organizations increasingly integrate AI into their teams, they will need to deliberately design communication structures that facilitate effective AI-to-AI interactions while remaining governed by human-centered principles and objectives.

 ### 8.4.3 The Inverse Conway Maneuver in the Age of AI